earlsioson/daily-goals/README.md

 # Daily Goals App

 A smart application that helps you plan your day with AI assistance.
-Submit your top tasks, and the app will generate a structured daily schedule with timestamps, explanations, and categories.
+Submit your top priorities, and the app will generate a structured daily schedule with timestamps, explanations, and categories.

 ## Features